tynguyen/SAIC_docker/README.md

     * cuda<version> : contain all Dockerfiles for a specific CUDA version
         * base : contain the Dockerfiles for the base image
             * Dockerfile
-            * package_manager.sh : lists all (optional) package installation scripts for this image, obtained from installatio_scrpts
+            * package_manager.sh : lists all (optional) package installation scripts for this image, obtained from installation_scrpts
-        * dev : contain the Dockerfile the dev image which is built upon on the base image
+        * dev : contain the Dockerfile for the dev image which is built upon on the base image
             * Dockerfile
+            * package_manager.sh : lists all (optional) package installation scripts for this image, obtained from installation_scrpts
+        * kinect : contain the Dockerfile for the kinec image which is built upon on the dev image
+            * Dockerfile
+            * package_manager.sh : lists all (optional) package installation scripts for this image, obtained from installation_scrpts
+    * my_docker : contain the Dockerfile for YOUR OWN image which is gonna built upon on the base image of your choice (my_docker_env.sh)
+        * Dockerfile
-            * package_manager.sh : lists all (optional) package installation scripts for this image, obtained from installatio_scrpts
+        * package_manager.sh : lists all (optional) package installation scripts for this image, obtained from installation_scrpts

 To build your own docker image with new packages, all you need is to create installation files, put them into the `installation_scripts` folder, add one line to the package_manager.sh and run
 ```
 bash build_img.sh ubuntu<version>/cuda<version>/dev/Dockerfile
 ```

-## Base image: saic/ubuntu1804:cuda12.0
+## Base image: tynguyen/ubuntu1804:base-cuda10.2-cudnn8
 Based on nvidia/cuda:10.2-devel-ubuntu18.04
 - [x] ubuntu18.04
 - [x] cuda10.2